Obstructive Sleep Apnea (OSA): Causes, Symptoms & Treatment

-Do you often wake up feeling tired even after a full night’s sleep?
-This could be a sign of Obstructive Sleep Apnea (OSA), a serious sleep disorder where your breathing repeatedly stops and starts during the night.
+These could be signs of Obstructive Sleep Apnea (OSA) – a common sleep disorder where breathing repeatedly stops and starts during sleep.

 What is Obstructive Sleep Apnea (OSA)?